suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 If the interpreter does not support dependencies and a manifest specifies a dependency, then the interpreter MUST Abort.

-If a Recipient supports groups of interdependent components (a Component Set), then it SHOULD verify that all Components in the Component Set are specified by one update, that is: a single manifest and all its dependencies that together:
+If a Recipient supports groups of interdependent components (a Component Set), then it SHOULD verify that all Components in the Component Set are specified by one update, and a single manifest and all its dependencies that together:

 1. have sufficient permissions imparted by their signatures
 2. specify a digest and a payload for every Component in the Component Set.